jadecobra/python_tdd_exercises/source/how_to/make_tdd/install_wsl.rst

 .. include:: ../../links.rst

 #################################################################################
-how to install Windows Subsystem Linux on Windows
+how to install Windows Subsystem for Linux on Windows
 #################################################################################

-This is one way `Windows Subsystem Linux`_ on a Windows computer so you can use Linux_
+This is one way `Windows Subsystem for Linux`_ on a Windows computer so you can use Linux_

 ----